NxPKG/khulnasoft-docs/content/cache/_index.md

 {{<feature header="Cache Reserve" href="/cache/advanced-configuration/cache-reserve/">}}

-Use Cloudflare's persistent storage to increase cache times.
+Use Khulnasoft's persistent storage to increase cache times.

 {{</feature>}}

 {{<feature header="Purge" href="/cache/how-to/purge-cache/">}}

-Clear cached files to force Cloudflare to fetch a fresh version of those files from your web server.
+Clear cached files to force Khulnasoft to fetch a fresh version of those files from your web server.
 You can purge files selectively or all at once.

 {{</feature>}}